Last Updated on May 28, 2025 by vanessa sequeira

 5. Stay Updated: Follow market trends in industries that typically align with Islamic principles, such as renewable energy or IT.

-These steps can help you identify Shariah-compliant stocks in India and build an ethical investment portfolio.
+These steps can help you identify Shariah-compliant stocks in India and build an ethical halal investment portfolios India.

 How to Invest in Halal Stocks?